 Your typical day will vary greatly depending on your country of choice and your particular teaching site.
 Yearlong volunteers in Ecuador, for example, often teach at universities, and so might have mostly late-afternoon and evening classes.
 Yearlong volunteers in American Samoa work in elementary and secondary schools, and so are likely to be at school from 8:00am to 3:00pm.

-Yes.
 Volunteers often travel during school vacations and after their teaching responsibilities are completed at the end of the year.
 Depending on the location of your teaching placement, you may be able to make weekend trips to visit other volunteers or areas.
-You will not be able to travel during the week, as you will have a full-time teaching job.
+You will not be able to travel during the week, as you will have a full-time teaching schedule.

 Once you have completed your program commitment, it is usually possible to extend your service.
 You would discuss your interest in extending with your field staff and submit a written extension request midway through your service.
 In a second year you can make even greater contributions, since you are familiar with your host school, students, and the culture.